 On 26 January 2017, the Nigerian Federal High Court ordered the temporary seizure of OPL 245 and also ordered that the licence be temporarily managed by the Department of Petroleum Resources, on behalf of the Nigerian government, pending the conclusion of the ongoing investigation in the country regarding the award of the licence to the Eni/Shell consortium.

 The order was issued at the request of the Nigerian Economic and Financial Crimes Commission, without any discussion with the interested parties.
-Moreover, the measure does not address the merits of the case.
+Moreover, the measure did not address the merits of the case.

-On 31 January 2017, Eni and Shell lodged an appeal to the Nigerian Federal High Court for the annulment of the seizure order, which both companies consider illegitimate.
+On 31 January 2017, Eni and Shell lodged an appeal to the Nigerian Federal High Court for the annulment of the seizure order, which both companies considered illegitimate.